top of page

 Criminal Defense

-All people are innocent until proven guilty, and are entitled to a trial as well as representation.
-Allow the Law Offices of E. John Damasco to represent you and ensure that all of your rights are upheld.
-We will represent you and fight to ensure that you recieve a fair trial.
-Our Office will fight to have your case dropped form the first consultation and if it comes to trial then we will continue to fight to prove that you are innocent.
-Our attorneys are well versed in the proceedure of these cases and will not simply wait allowing the District attorneys to build a case, rather they will build a defense while working to have the case dropped before it can ever reach a judge.
+All people are innocent until proven guilty and entitled to a trial with representation.
+Allow the Law Offices of E. John Damasco to represent you and ensure that all of your rights are upheld in a fair trial.
+Our office will fight to have your case either dropped and or brought to trial to prove your innocence.
+Our attorneys are well versed in the procedure of these cases and will not simply wait to allow the District attorneys to build a case.
+Rather we will build a defense while working to have the case dropped before it reaches a judge.

 Traffic Violations

-From mechanical violations to DUI’s the Law Office of John Damasco can help you in court.
-Be it that you just do not have time to make an appearance to plead your case; allow us to speak on your behalf.
-It is always worth having someone appear at the court on the chance that the officer who ticketed you does not show up your case is dismissed.
-In the event that the officer is there allow our attorneys to tell your side of the story and see about reducing the fines, or the charge itself.
-If it is a moving violation we will ask for traffic school so that you can keep the points off of your record.
-Don’t just mindlessly pay the ticket allow the Law Office of John Damasco to stand for you in court whenever the need arises.
+From mechanical violations to DUI’s, the Law Offices of John E. Damasco can help you in court.
+Be it that you just do not have time to make an appearance to plead your case, allow us to speak on your behalf.
+It is always worth having someone appear at the court; on the chance that the officer who ticketed you does not show up, your case will be dismissed.
+In the event that the officer is there, allow our attorneys to tell your side of the story and seek reducing the fines, or the charge itself.
+If it is a moving violation, we will ask for traffic school so you can keep points off of your record.
+Don’t just mindlessly pay the ticket, but allow the Law Offices of E. John Damasco to stand for you in court whenever the need arises.

 If you meet the following criteria, you may be eligible to expunge your criminal record: